imane0x/Image-Classification-CIFAR-10/README.md

 # Image Classification on CIFAR-10 dataset
-In this project, we explored the applicability of three different approaches for tackling image classification problem on CIFAR-10 dataset.
-In our case, the proposed CNN-based model remarkably outperformed the SVM classifier trained on HOG features and proved unsatisfactory mainly due to the low resolution of CIFAR-10 images.
-The use of the pre-trained VGG-16 network especially with the upsampling operation further improves the classification accuracy.
-For future work, further performance gain could be achieved by using state-of-the-art machine learning techniques such as multitask learning and continual learning.
-Moreover, including data augmentation will noticeably ameliorate the accuracy.
-Finally, in order to enhance the performance of the classical method, one can consider using other feature descriptors or opting for an ensemble feature selection approach.
+In this project, we explored the applicability of three different approaches for tackling image classification problem on CIFAR-10 dataset:

+- SVM classifier trained on HOG features.
+- CNN-based model.
+- Transfer learning with VGG-16.